DnA-FX/DnA-FX.github.io/_members/drat.md

 ## What Drives Me

-I build gear for musicians who want to break the mold — people who want their tone to feel alive, unstable, and full of possibility.
+I build gear to break the mold — I want the tones I create to feel alive, unstable, and full of possibility.
 Every design comes with a little chaos baked in.

 ---

 Want to collab?
 Curious about a custom build?
-Reach out at **[drat@dna-fx.com]** or catch me lurking on GitHub and Instagram.
+Reach out at **[dna.audio.fx+drat@gmail.com]**.